Security

 • Regularly conduct security awareness training sessions with all employees.

-Plasmic does not store any of your externally-connected raw data.
-Data-fetching code components are how data is retrieved for rendering Plasmic pages, and the data that passes through here does not get persisted.
+Data-fetching code components are one common way your data is retrieved for rendering Plasmic pages, and the data that passes through here does not get transmitted through Plasmic servers—communication happens directly between your backend and your component running in your application (typically in the browser and on your hosting platform).

 • If you use Plasmic Hosting, then you are choosing to publish a public website, and these rendered static pages are cached in our CDN for performance.